Gold reserve

 A gold reserve is the gold held by a national central bank, intended mainly as a guarantee to redeem promises to pay depositors, note holders (e.g. paper money), or trading peers, during the eras of the gold standard, and also as a store of value, or to support the value of the national currency.

 The World Gold Council estimates that all the gold ever mined, and that is accounted for, totalled 190,040 metric tons in 2019 but other independent estimates vary by as much as 20%.
-At a price of US, reached on 16 August 2017, one metric ton of gold has a value of approximately $40.2 million.
+At the price of $40 per gram reached on 16 August 2017, one metric ton of gold has a value of approximately $40.2 million.
 The total value of all gold ever mined, and that is accounted for, would exceed $7.5 trillion at that valuation and using WGC 2017 estimates.

-Wartime relevance

-During most of history, a nation's gold reserves were considered its key financial asset and a major prize of war.

-A typical view was expressed in a secret memorandum by the British Chief of the Imperial General Staff from October 1939, at the beginning of World War II.
-The British Military and the British Secret Service laid out "measures to be taken in the event of an invasion of Holland and Belgium by Germany" and presented them to the War Cabinet:

-The Belgian government transferred one-third of its gold reserves to the UK, another third to Canada and the United States and most of the remainder to southern France.
-Following the outbreak of war, the gold held in France was sent to Dakar, the capital of Senegal, then part of the French colonial empire.
-This was against the Belgian Government's wishes, with the Belgians having directed the French to transfer it to the United States.
-After the Germans occupied Belgium and France in 1940, they demanded the Belgian gold reserve held in Senegal.
-In 1941, Vichy French officials arranged the transport of 4,944 boxes with 198 tonnes of gold to officials of the German Reichsbank and the German Government used it to purchase commodities and munitions from neutral countries.
-The Banque de France fully compensated the Belgian National Bank for the loss of its gold after the war.